Haven-Rau/Pokemon_Catching_Adventure/README.md

                                         ).strip().upper()
 ```

-#### 4. The Pokemon is caught
+#### 4. The Pokémon is caught

-This result is also dependent on the same uniform roll as the Pokemon breaking free.
-If the roll is less than the catch rate, the Pokemon is considered caught.
+This result is also dependent on the same uniform roll as the Pokémon breaking free.
+If the roll is less than the catch rate, the Pokémon is considered caught.
 This returns "caught"
 ```Python
   # Perform the catch roll
         roll = random.uniform(0, 100)
         caught = roll < adjusted_catch_rate
 ```

-##### In total, there are three potential things the code can return after throwing a pokeball.
+##### In total, there are three potential things the code can return after throwing a Pokéball.
 Each of them branch off into various triggers
 - "Pokemon_escaped" - Branches into menu asking for new encounter
 - "You_escaped" - Branches into menu asking for new encounter
 - "Caught" - Branches into the caught action, recording the capture in the database and increasing the capture count of their game.

-### Successful Pokemon Capture Database Trigger:
+### Successful Pokémon Capture Database Trigger:
-Once a Pokemon is caught, I built python trigger to create another row in the database with all of the Pokemon's information and unique IVs, which creates a sequential instance_id in SSMS.
-The trainer_id is also attached to the captured pokemon so that it can be joined to the trainer table for an official Pokedex.
+Once a Pokémon is caught, I built python trigger to create another row in the database with all of the Pokémon's information and unique IVs, which creates a sequential instance_id in SSMS.
+The trainer_id is also attached to the captured Pokémon so that it can be joined to the trainer table for an official Pokedex.

 ```Python
           cursor.execute(